aiksawyer/WebAppHW7/README.md

 4. Get API key from Giphy and replace the "*******" line in app.js file with it
 5. Start the app by "node app.js" command in Terminal
 6. Log in or sign up.
-7. Start using the app to get GIFs.
+7. Write one-word prompts into the chat and see if you can guess what's depicted in the GIF.

 Some words to test: "applause", "WTF", "no", "cat".